Wyoming’s Cowboy Draw Exposed — Giddy-Up and Enjoy the Excellent Odds

 How to Play Cowboy Draw?

-Drawings took place two times per week – each Monday and Thursday.
+Drawings take place two times per week – each Monday and Thursday.

 Prizes and Odds